 - → Increase the representation of nondominant groups in your organization at all levels.
-(See the Recruitment & Retention guide.) - → Consider the role of dominant-culture identities in your policies and practices.
-For example, if events or approved days off are currently based on Christian holidays, find ways of recognizing dates that are significant to different cultural and ethnic groups to foster inclusion and engagement and reduce misinformed or inaccurate perceptions. - → Create an inclusive workplace for transgender and gender-nonconforming employees.
+Ensure that their roles and responsibilities are consequential, appropriately compensated, and not merely a token.
+(See the Recruitment and Retention guide.) - → Consider the role of dominant-culture identities in your policies and practices.
+Examine whether your firm perpetuates patterns that have historically disadvantaged some groups.
+For example, if events or approved days off are currently based on Christian holidays, find ways of recognizing dates that are significant to different cultural and ethnic groups to foster inclusion and engagement. - → Actively remove barriers for those with identities that have historically been excluded or disadvantaged.
+For example, create a communication path between affinity groups and firm leadership. - → Create an inclusive workplace for transgender and gender-nonconforming employees.
 Have established policies and practices relating to gender-identity and presentation-based discrimination, benefits access, record keeping, facilities access, dress codes, and self-identification.
 In addition to a pronoun policy, make it a norm to offer and ask for pronoun preferences rather than making assumptions based on how you perceive someone's appearance (such as in interviews and email signatures or during onboarding or introduction processes).
-Allow gender-inclusive pronouns, such as they, them, theirs, zee, here, and hir, as well as no pronouns for those who request you only use their name.33 - → Structure processes in which there is discretion in making decisions to flag and minimize bias (candidate selection, hiring, role appointment, compensation, promotion, partnership, etc.).
-Establish and gain precommitment to criteria (to prevent them being redefined based on desires or biases), remind people of criteria, and hold decisionmakers accountable.34 - → Provide intercultural learning opportunities to foster personal interactions with diverse groups of people with time built in for individual and group reflection.
-Opportunities could include a lunchtime session with someone inside or outside the organization who wants to share how their identities have impacted the way they view the world and how they are perceived and treated by others; visits to other spaces, places, and leaders with diverse identities and approaches; or a design collaboration sequence with people from different communities. - → Offer effective training programs and coaching in implicit bias and intercultural competence.35 Have training on shared protocols in your firm for nondominant groups to bring feedback and for how your team commits to allyship across multiple lines of difference.
+Allow gender-inclusive pronouns, such as they, them, theirs, ze, hir, and hirs, as well as no pronouns for those who request you only use their name.33 - → Structure processes in which there is discretion in making decisions to flag and minimize bias (e.g., candidate selection, hiring, role appointment, compensation, promotion, partnership).
+Establish and gain precommitment to criteria (to prevent them from being redefined based on desires or biases), remind people of the criteria, and hold decisionmakers accountable.34 - → Provide intercultural learning opportunities to foster respectful interactions with diverse groups of people, with time built in for individual and group reflection.
+Opportunities could include a lunch-time session with someone inside or outside the organization who is willing to share how their identities have impacted the way they view the world and how they are perceived and treated by

-- → Develop the capacity of individual managers to listen and lead.
+- others; visits to other spaces, places, and leaders with diverse identities and approaches; or a design collaboration sequence with people from different communities. - → Offer effective training programs and coaching in implicit bias and intercultural competence.35 Have training on shared protocols in your firm for nondominant groups to bring feedback and for how your team commits to allyship across multiple lines of difference. - → Develop the capacity of individual managers to listen and lead.
 Create a peer-review process to provide feedback to managers on areas of bias related to important decision-making. - → Appoint a person or group to check bias and champion intercultural capacity building (including opportunities to learn, reflect, and try out new patterns of thinking and behaving).
-Provide protocols for how and under what circumstances the firm would seek mediation or conflict-management expertise internally and externally.
+Provide protocols for how and when the firm would seek mediation or conflict-management expertise internally and externally.
+Be conscious of the identity of those tasked with this role and the impact on them, given the additional pressures they face.
+For example, people from target identity groups may be asked more often and/or find it harder to decline than others.